-The summer after graduating from high school, I worked in a textile mill that made women’s panty hose.
-Back in those days textiles were king in the South.
+The summer after graduating from high school, I worked in a textile mill that made women’s pantyhose.
+Back in those days, textiles were king in the South.
 Summer jobs were plentiful for kids like me.
-The mill was a large open building with hundreds of high speed industrial sewing machines all lined up.
+The mill was a large open building with hundreds of high-speed industrial sewing machines all lined up.
 They weren’t like Mom’s old Singer, these things were fast.
 Because of the high speeds, they had to be lubricated at least twice a day, first thing in the morning, and also during lunch break.
 My job was to keep them oiled.
-They’re were so many, oiling them was kinda like painting the Golden Gate Bridge, by the time I finished, it was time to start again.
+There were so many, oiling them was kinda like painting the Golden Gate Bridge, by the time I finished, it was time to start again.

 There were three sewing machine mechanics and a mechanic’s supervisor.
 Their responsibility was to keep these screamers running.
-All the machine operators were being paid on production, so the machines had to run constantly.
+All the machine operators were being paid for production, so the machines had to run constantly.
 These guys moved like a NASCAR pit crew.
 Speed was number one.
-When a machine went down the operator and the company were both loosing money.
+When a machine went down the operator and the company both lost money.
 All the operators were women.
 Most had been working in the “Mill” for years.
 They were a friendly bunch until there was a problem.
 Problems cost money and they were quick to let you know.

 If the mechanics were like a NASCAR pit crew, the operators were like the drivers.
 There were those who were constant winners, those who ran in the middle of the pack, and those who constantly hit the wall.
 The ones who hit the wall were the operators whose machines were always breaking down.
 Sometimes parts fail, but as in NASCAR, operator failure is usually the problem.